 Cons: None of the characters in this American TV adaptation even try for a British accent.
 The writing also wasn't faithful enough to make for an accurate Rochester.
 Cheesy TV lines and melodramatic breakneck kisses abound, making it difficult to find anything redeemable in Heston’s performance.

 Pros: Raf Vallone works with an unorthodox script to deliver a passionate performance.
-The intensity alone is enough to make the viewer swoon in spite of the adaptation’s sweeping changes to the source material.
-Vallone gets right to the heart of the matter: Rochester is besotted with Jane.
-Sometimes that’s all a viewer really wants to see.
+The intensity alone is enough to make the viewer swoon despite the adaptation’s sweeping changes to the source material.
+Vallone gets right to the heart of the matter: Rochester is besotted with Jane from the beginning and can’t live without her by the end.

-Cons: There is a language barrier, so I’m working from translations and “the look of the thing.”
-Vallone’s Rochester is too likable.
-He is beloved by Adele and the staff at Thornfield, who all seem to know his secret and yet root for him to be with Jane anyway.
-Even his chemistry with Jane doesn’t atone for the fact that there’s something generic about this Rochester.
-His performance is closer to a stock romantic hero than it is to the character in Brontë’s text.
+Cons: I don’t know how “gothic” you can call Vallone’s interpretation.
+His Rochester is beloved by Adele and the staff at Thornfield, who all seem to know his secret and yet root for him to be with Jane anyway.
+Even his chemistry with Jane doesn’t atone for the fact that there’s something generic about the portrayal.
+His performance is closer to a stock romantic hero than it is to the flawed character in Brontë’s text.

-Pros (and Cons): There’s not much to like in this thoroughly Americanized TV portrayal.
+Pros (and mostly Cons): There’s not much to like in this thoroughly Americanized TV portrayal.
 Oddly enough, that may be the best thing about Zachary Scott’s performance.
 He’s neither attractive or likable on screen, but at least there’s something of the ‘real’ Rochester in that.
-With very little of the text captured in the adaptation, Scott takes liberties to produce a stubborn, argumentative Rochester who is convinced of the righteousness of his attempted unlawful union with Jane even after tragedy befalls him.
-This Rochester is also stressed as he tries to keep multiple plates spinning, which adds a kind of humorous insight into just how full Rochester’s hands are in the novel.
+With very little of the text preserved in the script, Scott takes liberties to produce a stubborn, argumentative Rochester who is convinced of the righteousness of his attempted unlawful union with Jane even after tragedy befalls him.
+This Rochester is also stressed as he tries to keep multiple plates spinning, which adds a kind of humorous insight into just how full the character’s hands are in the novel.
 Rochester is hosting guests, dealing with Mason’s unannounced visits to “borrow against Bertha’s marriage settlement,” managing a troubling employee in Grace Poole, and trying to ensure that his wife doesn’t burn the house down—all while falling in love with his employee.
-No wonder he desires some peace and quiet.
+Deceit is certainly exhausting.
+No wonder he desires some peace and quiet!

 10. George C. Scott, Jane Eyre 1970